Jcbnunez/biol4585j-yey2sn/Class_Materials/2.Introduction_to_R/README.md

 Want to learn more about QQplots? [check out this video](https://www.youtube.com/watch?v=okjYjClSjOg)

-Lets divive the data inot yeas and nays:
+Lets divide the data into "yeas" and "nays":

 ```
 iris %>%